-An SLA (Service Level Agreement) is traditionally a contract between an organisation and an external service provider, such as an ISP (Internet Service Provider), a SAASP (Software as a service provider) or a MSP (managed Service Provider), that outlines specific performance levels and expectation between both parties.
+An SLA (Service Level Agreement) is traditionally a contract between an organisation and an external service provider, such as an ISP (Internet Service Provider), a SAASP (Software as a service provider) or an MSP (managed Service Provider), that outlines specific performance levels and expectation between both parties.

 For legal and financial purposes, SLA’s are a necessary contract or agreement to ensure that the level of service requirements are defined for all systems, services and processes, from help desk services to network performance and availability, application performance and availability, disaster recovery procedures and internal support processes.
-But what if all I.T services are managed in house.
+But what if all I.T services are managed house.
 Internally, service agreements are equally important to ensure a level of service is consistently offered and maintained.

 Internal SLAs between IT and other departments provide numerous benefits to the entire organisation.
 Managing expectations, boosting productivity, and increasing employee morale are all direct advantages.
 SLAs also provide indirect benefits.
 They can help the IT group prioritise work, and as an incentive to provide good service, they lead to better overall system performance.
 They can also help foster good relations between IT and other departments.